 Scholars International Academy in Sharjah is set on a seven acre plot located in the new Muwailih school district.
 From the schools unassuming exterior it could be mistaken for almost any other school in the emirate, however WhichSchoolAdvisor.com believes under the surface this little school has rather a lot that's quite unique going for it.

 Scholars International Academy's primary section delivers EYFS at Foundation Stage.
-The National Curriculum for England is taught in years 1 – 4, following Cambridge Education International for English, mathematics and science.
+The National Curriculum for England is taught in years one to four, following Cambridge Education International for English, mathematics and science.
 In addition, Arabic language is taught to native speakers and foreigners, as well as Islamic Studies for Muslim students and local studies.

 In Key Stage 3, the Cambridge course is supported by the National Curriculum courses for England for geography, history, PE, French and PSHE (for non-Muslim students only) while meeting ministry requirements for Arabic and Islamic Studies.
 Students also study performing arts as well as art and design technology.
 Classes are split by gender from Years 5 to 9.